hyosung11/Launch-School/Courses/journal.md

 20:38 Everyone has left and I have a few minutes before the study group starts.

 22:36 Worked on validParentheses problem from the study group.
 I needed help to solve it.
 I need help to solve most problems.

+## 20211125 목요일

+10:50 Thanksgiving morning and I want to keep coding.